 Powell Butte Community Charter School is a rural public school dedicated to the integration of an outstanding academic program with the community, the land, and its people.We offer a joyful and creative educational experience where engaged students practice the skills they need to be effective citizens and stewards.Powell Butte Community Charter School will serve as a model for preserving schools in rural communities.

 Upon learning that the Crook County School District intended to close the eighty year old Powell Butte Elementary School at the end of the 2009-10 school year, the Powell Butte Community came together and established a non-profit public charter school.
 The Powell Butte Community Charter School opened grades K – 6 in the fall of 2010 with 146 students.
 Seventh grade was added for the 2011-12 school with a constant enrollment of 166 students.
-Eighth grade was added for the 2012-13 school year, which brought our maximum enrollment to 186 students.
+Eighth grade was added for the 2012-13 school year, and it remains a K-8 public charter school.

 Powell Butte Community Charter School members believe: